Saudi Arabia national football team: Rivalries

 Saudi Arabia's main rivals are mostly from the Gulf, notably Iran, Iraq, Qatar, Kuwait, and the United Arab Emirates.

 Due to historical reasons, matches against Iran have been frequently followed and seen by Saudis as the most important rival.
 This stems from the strong hatred between Saudi Arabia and Iran, in particular in recent years due to historical enmities.
 Saudi Arabia has won 6 matches, drew 6 times, and lost 5 against Iran.
-It is one of the ten most heated rivalries with political influence.
+In 2014, Bleacher Report called it one of the ten most heated rivalries with political influence.

 Saudi Arabia's rivalry against Iraq began in the 1970s.
 Due to the Gulf War, in which Iraq invaded Saudi Arabia's ally Kuwait, Saudi Arabia and Iraq eventually became bitter rivals fighting to salvage Arab pride.
 The two countries since then have been up-and-down in relations, often ranging from lack of cooperation to political confrontation.
 Iraq almost pulled out of the 21st Arabian Gulf Cup after the country was disallowed to host the competition in a move believed to be motivated by Saudi Arabia.

 Outside the Middle East, the Saudis also have established rivalries with South Korea, Japan (including two Asian Cup finals) and most recently Australia.

 Venues

 Historically, Saudi Arabia played most of their home matches in King Fahd Sports City, located in the capital Riyadh.
 The stadium was also where some of Saudi Arabia's most important fixtures were played when the country hosted the first three King Fahd Cups (the predecessor of the FIFA Confederations Cup).
 The stadium was also home to some of Saudi Arabia's matches in the FIFA World Cup qualifiers.

-Saudi Arabia started to diversify the use of venues from outside Riyadh in the 2000s, with the 2002 World Cup qualifying first round being played in Prince Mohamed bin Fahd Stadium in Dammam and the second round being played entirely in Prince Faisal bin Fahd Stadium.
+Saudi Arabia started to diversify the use of venues from outside Riyadh in the 2000s, with the 2002 FIFA World Cup qualifying first round being played in Prince Mohamed bin Fahd Stadium in Dammam and the second round being played entirely in Prince Faisal bin Fahd Stadium.
 In the 2006 FIFA World Cup qualifying second round against Sri Lanka and the first fixture against Uzbekistan in the third round, Saudi Arabia also played in Prince Mohamed bin Fahd Stadium.